r4d10n/mmdvm-sdr/README.md

 ./MMDVMHost MMDVM.ini
 ```

 The pre-modulation audio samples are saved to disk in the mmdvm/build directory - **RXSamples.wav**.
 The samples can be modulated and transmitted using methods described in the *Use cases* section.
-Sample capture **RXSample-test.wav** can be used for TX testing.
+Sample capture **RXSample-test.wav** can be used for TX testing (use 48000 as input rate for sox).

 ----
 ## Use cases: